nuric/annotationalive/README.md

 ## Limitations
 The app is designed to be minimal and doesn't come with some, perhaps expected, features:
  - It assumes there only one editor.
-The entire document is sent as the update not incremental changes.
+The entire document is sent as the update not incremental changes, but changes are rendered incrementally.
  - There is no full CRUD on documents or user accounts.
 No password change, no document delete etc. But there is structure such as account reset left as a starting point.
  - Chat is ephemeral, it doesn't store a history so on a page refresh it will start clean and only render newly received messages.